oroinc/documentation/commerce/admin_guide/email/system_mailboxes.rst

 You can create several system mailboxes.
 This may be, for example, a mailbox for support requests, for business proposals, for order requests, etc.

-You can define and modify the list of OroCRM users who have access to each of these mailboxes, automatically turn letters into cases or leads, and set up auto-responses.
+You can define and modify the list of OroCommerce users who have access to each of these mailboxes, automatically turn letters into cases or leads, and set up auto-responses.

 Create System Mailbox
 ---------------------

 .. image:: /user_guide/system/img/system_mailbox/new_mb.png
+   :alt: System mailbox configuration options

 1. In the main menu, navigate to **System > Configuration**.
 2. Click **General Setup > Email Configuration** in the menu to the left.